Bistard/myOwnBlog/README.md

 # bugs
 - Auto fit the mobile phone users.
+- Let the transition between the landing page and the picture seires looks smoother.

 # Ideas
 - ✔ might put the main navBar to the left side and fold, only expand when you click a menu button.